 The Secretary of State’s Reconsideration Team will look at every release decision made for every case that is eligible for reconsideration.
 This is to ensure that there have not been any serious flaws.
 If they believe that there is serious concern, they can apply to the Parole Board for reconsideration.

-A victim or member of the public can also make a case to the Secretary of State for a decision to be reconsidered, if there is serious concern with the decision.
+A victim or member of the public can also make a request to the Secretary of State that a decision should be reconsidered, if they have a serious concern with the decision.

 Go to the page for victims and the public for information on challenging a parole decision).